Carmine Falcone: Fictional character biography

 Falcone orders his nephew Johnny Viti to kidnap the family of Detective Jim Gordon, but the attempt is foiled.
 When Gordon and District Attorney Harvey Dent's investigations start threatening his power, Falcone orders an unsuccessful hit on Viti out of fear that he might talk.
 The failed hit results in the Falcone family getting embroiled in a mob war with Viti's boss Carla in Chicago, which serves only to further diminish Falcone's influence in Gotham.

-During The Long Halloween, the weakened Falcone family is targeted by a serial killer calling himself Holiday, who targets and kills at least one member of the Falcone crime family each month on a holiday.
-When Batman and Dent burn his hoard of stolen cash, Falcone strikes back by hiring costumed "freaks" who become Batman's rogues gallery.
+During The Long Halloween, the weakened Falcone family is targeted by the serial killer Holiday, who targets and kills at least one member of the Falcone crime family each month on a holiday.
+When Batman and Dent burn his hoard of stolen cash, Falcone strikes back by hiring Mad Hatter, Poison Ivy, Riddler, and Scarecrow who become Batman's rogues gallery.
 Convinced that Dent is secretly Holiday, Falcone persuades his former rival Sal Maroni to kill Dent while standing trial for murder.
 Falcone arranges for Maroni to obtain a vial of acid, which he hurls at Dent during a court proceeding.
 The acid disfigures the left side of Dent's face, leading to his becoming Two-Face.
 Two-Face kills Falcone following a coin flip that lands on the scarred side.
 Falcone's son Alberto, presumed to have been the victim of the killer, confesses that he committed the Holiday killings in an attempt to be accepted into the family business.

-In Batman: Dark Victory, Falcone's grave is robbed and his body disappears.
-It is later revealed that Two-Face has Falcone's body in his possession and froze him using Mr. Freeze's cryogenic technology.
-Selina Kyle visits Falcone's grave, believing him to be her biological father.

 The New 52

 In 2011, "The New 52" rebooted the DC universe.
 Carmine Falcone appears in Batman Eternal as a former mobster determined to reclaim his empire after Commissioner Gordon is framed for mass murder.
 Falcone is unaware of the larger plot against Batman, and was informed that he would have a chance to strike by an anonymous letter sent to him by the true mastermind.

-Carmine Falcone was revealed to have a cousin named Luca Falcone who was killed by the Red Hood Gang.
+Carmine Falcone is later involved in a gang war with the Penguin, which leads to both of them being arrested.
+Falcone is incarcerated at Blackgate Penitentiary and later extradited to Hong Kong.